yaul-org/libyaul-packages/docker-pacman/README.md

    | `yaul`            | Y               | Y                   | Build pre-compiled Yaul libraries |
    | `yaul-examples`   | Y               | Y                   | Bundle uncompiled Yaul examples   |
    | `yaul-emulators`  | N               | Y                   | Bundle pre-compiled emulators     |

+## Known issues

+1. Arch Linux image requires a workaround with glibc in the `Dockerfile`.

+2. Package `libftdi` has a [bug](https://bugs.archlinux.org/task/69115) in its `pkg-config` file.

+3. MinGW can't build its own `yaul-tool-chain` package, as crosstool-NG requires a case-sensitive filesystem.

+   I haven't tested this, but possibly enabling specific directories to be case sensitive might resolve this issue.

+       fsutil.exe file setCaseSensitiveInfo 'C:\msys64\path\to\work' enable

+4. Linux doesn't have `yaul-emulator-mednafen` and `yaul-emulator-yabause` available.